Location

 Global road transport activity was over 50% below the 2019 average by the end of April 2020, with a significant change seen in transport behaviour due to the Covid-19 pandemic.

-As a response to the pandemic the Government has encouraged active travelling which has led to walking and cycling becoming two of the most common methods of commuting.
+As a response to the pandemic the Government encouraged active travelling, which led to walking and cycling becoming two of the most common methods of commuting.

-Funded by the Government’s Active Travel Fund, Bradford (West Yorkshire), was one of the first locations across many in the UK and worldwide to facilitate social distancing and the implementation of safe cycling and walking environments.
+Funded by the Government’s Active Travel Fund, Bradford (West Yorkshire), was one of the first locations across many in the UK and worldwide to facilitate safe cycling and walking environments on common traffic routes.

 Marshalls Landscape Protection have supported Bradford Council by providing safe cycling measures which have been installed on Hall Ings Road and Wakefield Road; some of Bradford’s busiest transport routes.

-The cycle segregation products supplied include the Zicla® Zebra® Zero 13, Impact Recovery Bollards and Swingbac Bollards.
-These offer safe segregated routes for cyclists, allowing them to navigate safely in and out of Bradford centre and surrounding locations.
+Zicla® Zebra® Zero 13 was used to offer safe segregated routes for cyclists, allowing them to navigate safely in and out of Bradford centre and surrounding locations.

 The selected bollard variations provide a protective barrier to prevent vehicles on the road from invading the cycle lane.
 The flexible design ensures that on impact they retain their initial shape, avoiding the need of replacement, whilst also avoiding damage to vehicles in contact.